-We want to be a leading housing provider known for the quality of our homes and customer service offers.
+We want to be a leading housing provider known for the quality of our homes and customer service.
 We want highly-satisfied customers and partners, and to make sure we continue to provide you with excellent service.
 We believe that all our customers have the right to know what level of service they can expect from us.
-We have a Customer Charter which sets out everything that you can expect when you deal with us.

-This can be found on our website www.sw9.org.uk or requested by:
+We have a Customer Service Promise which sets out everything that you can expect when you deal with us.
+This can be found on our website www.sw9.org.uk.